Fast community detection by SCORE: Introduction

+\item[(c)] Clustering the labels by applying the $k$-means method to the vector $\hat{r}$, assuming there are $\leq2$ communities in total. \end{longlist} The key insight is that, under mild conditions, we expect to see that

-where $\eta_1$ and $\eta_2$ are the two eigenvectors of $\Omega$ as in Lemma \ref{lemma:L}.
-Comparing with (\ref{Definer0}), we expect to have
+where $\eta_1$ and $\eta_2$ are the two eigenvectors of $\Omega$ as in Lemma~\ref{lemmaL}.
+Comparing with~(\ref{Definer0}), we expect to have

-In Step (c), we use the k-means method.
+In step~(c), we use the $k$-means method.
 Alternatively, we could use the hierarchical clustering method \cite{Tibsbook}.
-For most of the numeric study in this paper, we use the k-means package in matlab.
-In comparison, the performance of the k-means method and the hierarchical method are mostly similar, and that of the latter is slightly worse some times.
+For most of the numeric study in this paper, we use the $k$-means package in MATLAB.
+In comparison, the performance of the $k$-means method and the hierarchical method are mostly similar, and that of the latter is slightly worse sometimes.

-Note that since $\hat{r}$ is one-dimensional, both methods are equivalent to {\it simple thresholding}.
+Note that since $\hat{r}$ is one-dimensional, both methods are equivalent to \textit{simple thresholding}.
 That is, for some threshold $t$, we classify a node $i$, $1 \leq i \leq n$, to one community if $\hat{r}(i) > t$, and to the other community otherwise.
 Seemingly, the simplest choice is $t = 0$.
-Alternatively, one could use a recursive algorithm to determine the threshold: (a) estimate the community labels by applying the simple thresholding to $\hat{r}$ with $t = 0$, (b) update the threshold with the estimated labels, say, following (\ref{Definer0}) with $(a, b, c, d_1, d_2)$ estimated, (c) repeat (a)-(b) with the threshold updated recursively.
+Alternatively, one could use a recursive algorithm to determine the threshold: (a) estimate the community labels by applying the simple thresholding to $\hat{r}$ with $t = 0$, (b) update the threshold with the estimated labels, say, following (\ref {Definer0}) with $(a, b, c, d_1, d_2)$ estimated, (c) repeat (a)--(b) with the threshold updated recursively.

+The computational complexity of SCORE mostly comes from obtaining the two leading eigenvectors.
+For many social network data sets, the adjacency matrix is very sparse, and the computational complexity for obtaining the leading eigenvectors is only slightly larger than $O(n^2)$, using the simple power method.
+See \cite{Newman2}, page~8581, for more discussions.